-Bay Area is famous to be one of the best cities at having the worst traffic.
+Bay Area is famous for being one of the best areas at having the worst traffic.
 And I-80 still remains one of the worst ones, due to the Bay Area’s most dreadful commutes report.

 An Annual analysis of weekday freeway traffic and the report found that the traffic is reducing in some cases, but there are no visible improvements as people would want during these 4 years of commutes.